kazisabu/warp_bypass/README.md

    sudo chmod +x ./warp_bypass
    sudo ./warp_bypass
    ```
-5. Make sure when you when starts it will show sign-in but you should click on skip for now
+5. Make sure when it starts it should show you sign-in page but you should click on skip for now
 ---

 ## 📝 Note